 Download image

-The following points are crucial for the success of the development of a charging network that meets customer needs:
+The following points are decisive for the successful development of a charging network that meets customer needs:

 • Regulatory hurdles must be kept as low as possible.

-• It is also important to accelerate the development of charging infrastructure throughout Germany, particularly by removing obstacles in the official approval procedures and in the context of the network connection processes.
+• It remains necessary to accelerate the expansion of charging infrastructure throughout Germany, especially by removing obstacles in permitting procedures and in grid connection processes.

-• It is important that fair competition and access to the market for all market participants are ensured.
-This particularly applies to customers' data sovereignty over vehicle and charging data.
-These must not be restricted by individual market participants.
+• It is important to ensure fair competition and market access for all market participants.
+This particularly concerns customers’ data sovereignty over vehicle and charging data.
+These data must not be restricted by individual market participants.

 Climate protection